 When securing an Application you must consider both authentication and authorization.
 Authentication determines who is logging in, whereas authorization determines their privileges.
 Ignition has the following tools to help satisfy almost any kind of authentication and authorization strategy required:

-- Security Levels - a hierarchical, inheritance-based access control model which builds off of Roles, Security Levels, and other attribute sources
+- Security Levels: a hierarchical, inheritance-based access control model which builds off of Roles, Security Zones, and other attribute sources

 User Identification and Authentication

 Ignition manages users through Identity Providers (IdP).
-Ignition has a built-in IdP, but can also connect to third-party IdPs such as Okta and Duo via SAML or OpenID Connect.
+Ignition has a built-in IdP, but can also connect to third-party IdPs such as Okta, Duo, and ADFS via SAML or OpenID Connect.